veselosky/veselosky.me/content/life/thing-about-life-is.md

 in a circle playing together.

 The object is to keep the sack in the air, but you begin the game knowing that you are doomed to failure.
-You know, with compete certainty, that the little bag **is** going to hit the ground.
+You know, with complete certainty, that the little bag **is** going to hit the ground.
 When it does?
 You pick it up and start again.

 “Success,” if there is any in the game, comes when every player in the circle